 The applications are assessed based on publicly available criteria and the production licence is awarded principally based on the applicant's technical qualifications, relevant experience, financial strength, geological understanding, exploration work programme proposals and proposed participating interest and operatorship.
 Previous experience with the applicant may also be included in the assessment.

-There are no general restrictions on the participation of foreign nationals or companies in a production licence, as long as international embargoes do not apply.
-However, in June 2016 a new Paragraph 4 was introduced to Section 10 of the Petroleum Regulations, stating that:
+There are no general restrictions on the participation of foreign nationals or companies in a production licence, provided that international embargoes do not apply.
+However, in June 2016 a new paragraph four was introduced to Section 10 of the Petroleum Regulations, stating that:

 The ministry describes this amendment as a clarification of applicable law.

 Additionally, there is a longstanding policy of awarding production licences only to competent oil companies.
-As a result, purely financial investors are unlikely to directly qualify.
+As a result, purely financial investors are unlikely to qualify directly.